aryaadinulfadlan/go-social-api/README.md

 ## 📌 API Documentation

+**Please see the postman_collection.json file for complete endpoint definitions and sample data.**
 This section outlines the available API endpoints, including request parameters, request body, authentication requirements, and response formats.

 #### 🔓 Unauthenticated Endpoints